 Lectures, field trip, individual reflection essays, group presentations, group case report and class participation.
 Students not registered present during either of the first two lectures will be dropped from the course.

 Cleland Silva, T. (2018).
-Transnational management and globalised workers: Nurses beyond human resources.
-London: Routledge, Taylor & Francis Group.
+Transnational management and globalised workers: nurses beyond human resources.
+New York: Routledge.
+Chapters 6 and 7.